vhertel/bda-session-bonn/README.md

 training, excluding volcanic events.
 The main purpose of this session is to utilize the pre-trained model for assessing building damage caused by volcanic eruptions.
 Subsequently, the model will be re-trained using a specific subset of the xBD dataset that comprises volcanic eruption events.
 The ultimate goal is to observe improved accuracy when performing inference with the re-trained model.
+The xBD dataset can be downloaded [here](https://xview2.org/).

 For doing so, follow the instructions:

-1. Download the [xBD data subset](https://dlrmax.dlr.de/get/be2d2cf5-7e7e-5e11-85fb-f632f5db20d3/) for training and inference (link expires on 26/07/2023).
-2. Open `inference.py`, adjust the *CONFIG* parameters and run the script.
+1. Open `inference.py`, adjust the *CONFIG* parameters and run the script.
 Note the macro and micro F1 scores after the process.
 Note: if memory errors occur, reduce the batch size.
-3. Open `train.py`, adjust the *CONFIG* parameters and run the script.
+2. Open `train.py`, adjust the *CONFIG* parameters and run the script.
 During the training process, model weights are stored under `res/models/` in the format *epoch-f1_macro-loss.pth.tar*.
-4. Open `inference.py`, adjust the *CONFIG* parameters and run the script again.
+3. Open `inference.py`, adjust the *CONFIG* parameters and run the script again.
 Make sure to select the model with highest macro F1 score of the training in step 3.
 Note and compare the macro and micro F1 scores after the process.